 Why we ♥ ASE

 It never fails.
 Each day as I walk my grandchildren along the sidewalk, cars speed past, apparently ignoring the nearby school, playground and park.
 It isn’t because there are not enough signs.
 Indeed, a school zone sign is located on my front lawn.
-However, having learned that Automated Speed Enforcement is likely to be implemented in Durham Region, I am encouraged by the idea that those who ignore the speed limits, and don’t seem to care about child safety, will be hit in the wallet.
+However, having learned that Automated Speed Enforcement is implemented in Durham Region, I am encouraged by the idea that those who ignore the speed limits, and don’t seem to care about child safety, will be hit in the wallet.
 My only hope is that they are hit hard enough that it has the right effect.

 — R. Paxton, Durham Region resident